dh2/angular-basics/egghead-angular/README.md

 Updated the `app.component.ts` to use a template file instead of built in.
 I like that a lot better.
 Sam Julien switched to this style with the Router app.

+## Video 15
+Adding parameters to route.
+Some minor typing differences

 ## Development server